syntactician/SNaPP/Manual/CIPI_F15_Protocol.md

 #### Starting the Lab Session:

 1. Once you've completed the check-in checklist, direct the participant to sit in the chair in the subject room.
-2. Once they are seated, show them the laptop on which they'll be answering surveys.
-    a.
-Explain they will need to keep the sensor hand still once study begins, when not using the laptop.
-Ensure that they can use the mouse comfortably and without excess movement of their other arm.
-    b.
-Ask them to answer the initial survey questions while leaving their non-dominant hand on the armrest (for practice).
-    c.
-Instruct them to close the laptop and ring the bell when they have completed the survey 	questions.
-3. Leave room while participant completes first questions.
-4. While out of the room, add the PPGED-R module according to the instructions in the BIOPAC Manual and complete the initial calibrations.
-5. After the bell is rung, turn off the lights in the datacave, and re-enter the subject room.
-6. Give the participant the Electrode Placement Handout and direct them to apply cloth EL504 electrodes to their arm and ankles accordingly.
+2. Give the participant the Electrode Placement Handout and direct them to apply cloth EL504 electrodes to their arm and ankles accordingly.
-7. Attach these electrodes to the ECG leads:
+3. Attach these electrodes to the ECG leads:
     * White – right arm
     * Red – left ankle
     * Black – right ankle
-8. Attach the BioNomadix unit as described in the BIOPAC Manual.
+4. Attach the BioNomadix unit as described in the BIOPAC Manual.
     a.
 Attach the BioNomadix unit to the wrist **opposite** the participant's dominant hand.
     b.
 EL507 electrodes are to connect the BioNomadix unit's leads to the tips of the index and middle fingers:
         * Black – index
         * Red – middle

-9. Give the participant a brief overview of what they will be asked to do:
+5. Show them the laptop on which they'll be answering surveys.
     a.
+Explain they will need to keep the sensor hand still once study begins, when not using the laptop.
+Ensure that they can use the mouse comfortably and without excess movement of their other arm.
+    b.
+Ask them to answer the initial survey questions while leaving their non-dominant hand on the armrest (for practice).
+    c.
+Instruct them to close the laptop and ring the bell when they have completed the survey 	questions.
+6. Leave room while participant completes first questions.
+7. While out of the room, add the PPGED-R module according to the instructions in the BIOPAC Manual and complete the initial calibrations.
+5. After the bell is rung, turn off the lights in the datacave, and re-enter the subject room.
+11. Give the participant a brief overview of what they will be asked to do:
+    a.
 Inform them that videos and instructions will be presented on the monitor.
     b.
 Make sure they understand that there will be blank screens in between these presentations.
     c.
 Instruct them to sit back, relax, and limit their motion as much as possible *including while nothing is on screen*.
     d.
 Instruct them to ring the bell if they have questions.
-10. Remind the participant that they can stop their participation at any time.
+12. Remind the participant that they can stop their participation at any time.
-11. Turn off the light and leave the room.
+13. Turn off the light and leave the room.

 #### Collecting Data:

 Acq*Knowledge* should already be up and ready to collect data.
 If it is not, you must disconnect the BioNomadix unit from the participant and set it up now before you proceed.

 1. Bring up the lab log side-by-side with the Acq*Knowledge* graph.
-2. Press START to begin the Acq*Knowledge* recording before starting SuperLab.
+2. Press START to begin the Acq*Knowledge* recording before advancing SuperLab.
 3. Monitor the data recording in Acq*Knowledge* for 30 seconds to make sure it is collecting properly (when in doubt, refer to the BIOPAC Manual.
+4. After Superlab is advanced, the participant will be prompted by the soundcheck to take a deep breath.
+This should s(t)imulate an EDA event.
+If it does not, make a note in the lab log
-4. After the first set of videos ends and the instruction screen appears, peek through the blinds to make sure that the participant is answering the Qualtrics survey on the laptop.
+5. After the first set of videos ends and the instruction screen appears, peek through the blinds to make sure that the participant is answering the Qualtrics survey on the laptop.
 When they are finished (the laptop lid is pushed down and the bell is rung), advance the stimulus by pressing the spacebar on the SuperLab iMac.
-5. Repeat step 4 after the second set of videos
+6. Repeat step 4 after the second set of videos
-6. **DISCUSSION STIMULUS**
+7. **DISCUSSION STIMULUS**
     a.
 The participant thinks that they are preparing for a political conversation.
-Give them until the end of the stimulus.
+Give them until the end of the stimulus to prepare.
     b.
 After the stimulus, knock on the door, enter the room, close the door after you, and perform the deception according to the following script:
         * So... it turns out that your discussion partner never showed up.
         * Normally, the discussion is the last part of the lab session, but we did this study last year, and unfortunately we had enough no-shows that we knew we needed a backup plan going forward.